 Is it an emergency?

-We recommend that you bring your child/youth to the Emergency Department if they have:
+Bring your child or youth to the Emergency Department if they have:

 Fever of 38°C (100.4°F) or more and the following